The design process and 5 reasons why it matters

 Get the handoff right with Zeplin

 The design process is where design creativity meets business problem solving, and it gives your team the much needed structure for team collaboration and efficiency.
-The designer-developer relationship is a critical part of this process when building digital products and experiences: for those teams, Zeplin maximizes their ability to work together to ship products with excellence and speed.
-Try Zeplin for free and see how Zeplin makes all the difference in your design process and beyond.
+Designer-developer collaboration is a critical part of this process when building digital products and experiences: for those teams, Zeplin maximizes their ability to work together to ship products with excellence and speed.

 Importance of design process FAQs